-Can you really believe what's in the Bible?
-And is all that stuff about Easter and Jesus rising from the dead really true?
+Can we really believe what's in the Bible?
+And is all that stuff about Jesus rising from the dead really true?

-These are lofty questions with eternal consequences.
+Those are lofty questions with eternal consequences.
 But who really knows the truth?
 After all, some people say that the Bible is too old to be relevant in the 21st Century.
 Others doubt the possibility of all the miracles it reports.
-And still more claim that the Bible is no greater than the scriptures of other faiths.
+And still others claim that the Bible is no greater than the scriptures used by other faiths.

 With so many legitimate concerns out there, what makes the Bible stand out above every book ever written?

-First, the Bible claims to be God's Word--and then backs it up with hundreds of prophesies (predictions) about events that would happen decades or even centuries later.
+First, the Bible claims to be God's word.
+But moreover it backs up its claims with hundreds of prophesies (predictions) about events that actually happened decades or centuries later.
 For example, the Old Testament records in detail God's plan for saving mankind through a Messiah.
 The prophet Micah wrote that the Savior would be born--in of all places--an obscure Middle Eastern town called Bethlehem.
-And as we read in the New Testament, Jesus actually fulfilled these prophesies in person through His birth, ministry, death and resurrection.
+And as we read in the New Testament, Jesus fulfilled these prophesies in person through his birth, ministry, death and resurrection.
 And he did so to the letter!

 Historically and scientifically accurate, the Bible is also the most studied and critiqued book in history.
 Try as many have, no one has been able to disprove its claims.
 Luke, the physician who wrote the Gospel of Luke and the Acts of the Apostles, also wanted the real scoop.
-So he interviewed the people who knew Jesus best and could attest to His reality.
-Consider the opening lines of Luke's first book:
+So he interviewed the people who knew Jesus best and could attest to his reality.
+Let's consider the opening lines of Luke's first book:

-The Apostle Peter--someone who knew Jesus personally--also documented his own testimony:
+The Apostle Peter--someone who knew Jesus personally--also reassures us through his own testimony:

 "When we told you about the powerful coming of our Lord Jesus Christ, we were not telling just clever stories that someone invented," he wrote.
 "But we saw the greatness of Jesus with our own eyes."

-It all adds up to a mountain of evidence that would stand up in court.
-So as Christ-followers seeking to grow in our faith, what should be our response to this awesome reality?
+It all adds up to a mountain of convincing evidence that would stand up in court.
+So as Christ-followers seeking to grow in our faith, what's our response to this awesome reality?

-God's Word to us through the Bible is surely trustworthy.
-And who better to confirm this than someone who very much believed it himself: Jesus.
-Luke's Gospel tells us that Christ even launched His public ministry by reading passages from the Book of Isaiah.
-A small Jewish congregation was the first audience for these stunning words of new-found meaning.
-But Jesus also meant them for everyone--even those of us today with ears to hear them:
+Indeed, God's word to us through the Bible is trustworthy.
+And who better to confirm that than someone who very much believed it himself: Jesus.
+Luke's Gospel tells us that Christ even launched his public ministry by reading passages from the Book of Isaiah.
+A tiny Jewish congregation was the first audience for these stunning words of new-found meaning.
+But Jesus also meant them for everyone--even those today--with ears to hear them: